schlopp96/VBP/README.md

 - Make sure you **do not** have **Vortex**, **Thunderstore**, or any other modding tools running, and that you are done with any modding processes.

-- Each time your modding tool is opened to edit Valheim, your files will be downgraded again, so **I highly recommend running this script every time before playing!**
+- Each time Vortex is opened to mod Valheim, your BepInEx version will be downgraded again, so **I highly recommend running this script every time before playing!**

 1. Open the application, which can be run within a terminal using the following command: